foundata/guidelines/ansible-style-guide.md

 **Reasoning:**

 * Bracket notation makes it easier do distinguish between keys and attributes or methods of python dictionaries.
 It usually results in better editor highlighting, too.
-* Bracket notation can be easlily be used with variables as keys.
+* Bracket notation can be easily be used with variables as keys.
 * Dot notation can cause problems because keys can collide with attributes and methods of python dictionaries.